 8. Announce Your Arrival

 Put in place a plan to bombard everywhere locally or relevant about your store opening.
-Ask suppliers to publicise your opening date on their social media channels should they have them; ask friends and family too.
+Ask suppliers to publicize your opening date on their social media channels should they have them; ask friends and family too.
 Get in touch with a graphic designer to get some nice graphics done that you can share with people to help spread the word.
 If there is a local newspaper with influence, take out some advertising with them.
 Organize an official opening day and try to invite a local influencer and ask them to post about it on their social channels too.
 Introduce yourself to your neighbours in the street and ask them for their support and reciprocate obviously.

 9. Keep on Top of Trends